 Ipilimumab injection is also used with nivolumab to treat microsatellite instability high (MSI-H) or mismatch repair deficient (dMMR) colorectal cancer (cancer of the colon or rectum) that has spread.
 It is given to patients who have received other cancer treatments (eg, fluoropyrimidine, oxaliplatin, irinotecan) but did not work well.

 This medicine is to be given only by or under the immediate supervision of your doctor.

-A nurse or other trained health professional will give you this medicine in a hospital or cancer treatment center.
-This medicine is given through a needle placed in one of your veins.
-It must be given slowly, so the needle will have to remain in place for at least 90 minutes.
+A nurse or other trained health professional will give you this medicine in a medical facility.
+It is given through a needle placed into one of your veins.
+It must be given slowly, so the needle will have to remain in place for at least 30 to 90 minutes.